Skip to main content

 For quantitative researchers

-Best when you need broad indicator coverage, market microstructure tooling, and GPU-backed experimentation without dropping into low-level implementation work.
+Indicator coverage, market microstructure tooling, and GPU-backed experimentation without rebuilding the performance layer.

-Fast indicator exploration, parameter sweeps, and transparent research workflows without rebuilding the performance layer yourself.
+Fast indicator exploration and parameter sweeps without rebuilding the performance layer.

 Production systems